QinGeneral/note_exporter/README-en.md

 ![](./icon/bear.png)

-To export, simply execute the following command:
+To export all notes and attachments in Bear software, simply execute the following command:

 ```python
 python bear_exporter.py